Skip to main content

 • prepublishOnly: Runs before the package is published

-These scripts are arbitrary shell commands that the package manager is expected to read and execute at the appropriate time.
-But executing arbitrary scripts represents a potential security risk, so—unlike other npm clients—Bun does not execute arbitrary lifecycle scripts by default.
+These scripts are arbitrary shell commands that the package manager is expected to run at the appropriate time.
+Because running arbitrary code is a security risk, Bun does not execute arbitrary lifecycle scripts by default, unlike other npm clients.

 postinstall

 The postinstall script is particularly important.
 It’s widely used to build or install platform-specific binaries for packages that are implemented as native Node.js add-ons.
-For example, node-sass is a popular package that uses postinstall to build a native binary for Sass.
+For example, node-sass uses postinstall to build a native binary for Sass.

 package.json